 Grant won, and was sworn in in 1869.
 But Grant proved to be a better general than president.
 He often deferred to Congress and looked to it to provide leadership.
 One visitor to the White House noted "a puzzled pathos, as of a man with a problem before him of which he does not understand the terms."

 As president, Grant presided over the government much as he had run the army.
 Indeed he brought part of his army staff to the White House.

 Grant was an honest man who possessed great integrity.
 But he allowed himself to accept gifts from admirers.
 Two were rather shady speculators, Jay Gould and James Fisk, who had a scheme to corner the gold market.
 When Grant realized this, he ordered his treasury secretary to sell enough gold to ruin Gould and Fisk's scheme.

 Grant was re-elected in 1872, but other than overseeing postwar reconstruction of the South, the next four years were not distinguished by any substantive achievements.
-He retired in 1877.

 In his later years, Grant became a partner in a financial firm, which went bankrupt.
 About that time he learned that he had cancer of the throat.
-He started writing his memoirs to pay off his debts and provide for his family, racing against death to produce a work that ultimately earned nearly $450,000. he died in 1885, shortly after it was completed.
+He started writing his memoirs to pay off his debts and provide for his family, racing against death to produce a work that ultimately earned nearly $450,000.
+He died in 1885, shortly after it was completed.
 Ulysses S. Grant was buried in New York City.

-On this day.
-1973: President Nixon refused to release White House tape recordings related to the Watergate investigation.
+July 23, 1973: President Nixon refused to release White House tape recordings related to the Watergate investigation.